 If you have permanent injuries, “no fault” benefits may also pay for costs such as attendant care, specialized aids, and vocational training, depending on your injuries.

-You are covered for up to $150,000 limit in accident benefits.
+You are covered for up to a $150,000 limit in accident benefits.

 If you are seriously injured in an accident, there is the possibility that the at-fault driver does not have enough insurance to cover your injuries.
 In such cases, your Underinsured Motorist Protection (UMP), can kick in to help cover your ICBC injury claim.
 Every insured motorist in B.C. has $1 million dollars of such insurance, and some may have purchased excess coverage.
 Such coverage can also extend to cover members of an owner’s household injured or killed in a motor vehicle accident as a driver or passenger, or as a cyclist or pedestrian, or as a passenger in a bus, taxi, or limousine.
 Such coverage also includes up to $1 million dollars PER person.